joe-thirtytwonineteen/graql/docs/guide/mutations.md

 GraQL assumes the following sensible defaults:

-1. Your method name (`createToDo`) is the same as your mutation name
+1. Your method name (`createToDo`) is the same as your mutation name.
-2. Your method should require a single input and its name (within your schema) is `input`
+2. Your method should require a single input and its name (within your schema) is `input`.

 ## Customization